officelearn/azure-docs.sv-se/articles/cognitive-services/QnAMaker/Quickstarts/update-kb-java.md

      * Sends the request to update the knowledge base.
      * @param kb The ID for the existing knowledge base
      * @param req The data source for the updated knowledge base
-     * @return Reponse Returns the response from a PATCH request */ public static Response UpdateKB (String kb, Request req) throws Exception {
+     * @return Response Returns the response from a PATCH request */ public static Response UpdateKB (String kb, Request req) throws Exception {
         URL url = new URL(host + service + method + kb);